adamfoneil/AzureUploadPortal.RCL/README.md

 Do you need a way for users to upload files to your .NET Core 3 app, and to track what they've uploaded in the past?
 This is a Razor Class Library that provides this capability using [DropzoneJS](https://www.dropzonejs.com/) and Azure blob storage integration in a single UI.
 The Nuget package is **AO.AzureUploadPortal.RCL**.

+The benefit of the Razor Class Library approach is that the integration with your app is seamless.
+There's no additional authentication piece to implement, for example, nothing special to deploy, and no external dependencies apart from your Azure storage account.
+The abstract class approach this library uses has the benefit of requiring minimal application code, while affording a lot of flexibility in your implementation.

 ![img](https://adamosoftware.blob.core.windows.net/images/azure-upload-portal-smaller.gif)

 This repo contains a [SampleApp](https://github.com/adamosoftware/AzureUploadPortal.RCL/tree/master/SampleApp) showing a minimal implementation.
 Here's a walktrhough of the key points: